xen00rw/Nessus-solution-crawler/README.md

 I've made this script to facilitate my work daily tasks.

 ## Requirements
-Use the package manager to install de request lib
+Use the package manager to install de "requests" lib
 ```bash
 $ pip3 install requests
 ```